 Please note that fees for service are not medical expenses and as such are not covered by MSI or reimbursable as medical expenses by Canada Revenue Agency.

-Patients who have a serious health condition, are pregnant or are under the care of a psychiatrist or psychologist will require a doctor's referral prior to booking an appointment with Colin.
+Patients who have a serious health condition, are pregnant or are under the care of a psychiatrist or psychologist should discuss relaxation therapy with their health care professional prior to booking an appointment with Colin.

 To refer a patient to Colin, you can fax a referral on your letterhead to (902) 404-1732 or use Colin's referral form [download PDF].